Identification and Estimation of a Semiparametric Logit Model using Network Data: Model

 \subsection{Identification}

-The parameters of interest are $\beta$ and $\lambda(w_i)$, $\lambda$ and $f$ will be treated as nuisance functions.
-The parameter $\beta$ is identified if $\lambda(w_i)$ depends on $w_i$ only through the link function $f_{w_i}(\cdot) \equiv f (w_i,\cdot) : [0, 1]\to [0, 1]$, which is the conditional probability that an agent with social characteristics $w_i$ links with agents of every other social characteristic in $[0, 1]$.
-In order to compare the two agents' types, we define the integrated squared difference in the network types of agents with social characteristics $w_i$ and $w_j$ by
+The parameters of interest are $\beta$ and $\lambda(\omega_i)$.
+The functions $\lambda$ and $f$ will be treated as nuisance functions because they cannot be identified given that $\omega_i$ is unknown.
+However, the realization of $\lambda$ for a particular individual, $\lambda(\omega_i)$, can be identified.
+Identification relies on the concept of network formation types.
+The parameter $\beta$ is identified if $\lambda(\omega_i)$ depends on $\omega_i$ only through the link function $f_{\omega_i}(\cdot) \equiv f (\omega_i,\cdot) : [0, 1]\to [0, 1]$, which is the conditional probability that an agent with social characteristics $\omega_i$ links with agents of every other social characteristic in $[0, 1]$.
+In order to compare the two agents' types, I define the integrated squared difference in the network types of agents with social characteristics $\omega_i$ and $\omega_j$ by

-That is if the measure of the network distance between agents $i$ and $j$ equals zero ($ d_{ij}=0$), then there is no identifiable characteristic within the network that sets $w_i$ apart from $w_j$.
+That is if the measure of the network distance between agents $i$ and $j$ equals zero ($ \rho_{ij}=0$), then there is no identifiable characteristic within the network that sets $\omega_i$ apart from $\omega_j$.
 Given this scenario, agents $i$ and $j$ are equally likely to form connections within any specific network configuration.
-Consequently, they would have identical distributions of degrees, eigenvector centralities, average peer characteristics, as well as any other individual-specific statistic of the network representation $D$.
+Consequently, they would have identical distributions of degrees, eigenvector centralities, and average peer characteristics, as well as any other individual-specific statistic of the network representation $D$.